andrijaivkovic/andrijaivkovic/README.md

 Hi, I’m Andrija Ivković!
-I'm a El.
-Eng. student that is about to graduate.<br>
+I'm an El.
+Eng. graduate based in Belgrade.<br>
-I'm interested in front-end development, video editing, web design and graphics design. <br>
+ I'm interested in frontend development, web design and motion design. <br>
 <hr>
 I'm currently improving the knowlege I gained in college by going through <br> Jonas Schmedtmann's courses on Udemy and completing the challenges <br>